josegonzalez/cakephp-version/README.md

 ```shell
 bin/cake bake migration create_posts_versions version_id:integer model foreign_key:integer field content:text created
 ```

+> You'll also want to set the `content` field in this migration to nullable, otherwise you won't be able to version fields that can be nulled.

 To track the current version in the `posts` table, you can create a migration to add the `version_id` field to the table: